 Wellington’s Bell Stories

-From June 2018 visitors to Pukeahu National War Memorial Park will have the opportunity to take an in-depth look at the stories behind five of the Carillon bells dedicated by Wellingtonians in memory of those who died in the World War One.
+Visitors to Pukeahu National War Memorial Park have the opportunity to take an in-depth look at the stories behind five of the Carillon bells dedicated by Wellingtonians in memory of those who died in the World War One.
 You can find out more by exploring Wellington’s Bell Stories visitor display in the Hall of Memories, inside the National War Memorial.

 Donated by Wellington City Council, Wellington’s Bell Stories currently includes: